wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/prepare-endpoint-dlp.md

    :::image type="content" source="../media/block-service-domains.png" alt-text="A screenshot shows the Service domains window with www.dropbox.com listed as a blocked service domain.":::

    This is the notification that a user gets when they try to upload  protected content into Dropbox.
 Notice that the user can override the restriction because the policy was configured with the option to allow override.
-The policy could just as easily have been configured to prevent it from being overridden.
+The policy could as easily have been configured to prevent it from being overridden.

    :::image type="content" source="../media/dropbox.png" alt-text="A screenshot shows a Microsoft Edge window with a notification window displayed.
 The notification tells the user that they can't upload the data they are trying to upload.":::